Table of Contents

 Marriage counseling has been shown to be effective in restoring 75%of relationships.

-Marriage counseling can help you and your partner get to the root of why you keep having the same arguments over and over again.
+Marriage counseling can help you and your partner get to the root of why you keep having the same arguments over and over again, and figure out how to resolve the fights so they stop coming up.

 Or maybe your problem is that you never finish an argument, it just fizzles out and after a few days of being angry you move on without resolving anything.